-1.1 This statement of policy sets out the criteria and scoring methodology that the Prudential Regulation Authority (PRA) uses to identify other systemically important institutions (O-SIIs), as is required under the Capital Requirements Directive (2013/36/EU) (CRD) as implemented in the Capital Requirements (Capital Buffers and Macro-prudential measures) Regulations 2014.

-1.2 In developing its approach to the identification of O-SIIs, the PRA has taken into consideration the European Banking Authority (EBA) Guidelines on the 'criteria to determine the conditions of application of Article 131(3) of Directive 2013/36/EU (CRD) in relation to the assessment of other systemically important institutions (O-SIIs)', referred to in the following as 'the EBA Guidelines'.
-The approach outlined in this document is consistent with these Guidelines.

-1.3 The EBA Guidelines set out an O-SII identification process consisting of two stages.
+- 1.1 This statement of policy sets out the criteria and scoring methodology that the Prudential Regulation Authority (PRA) uses to identify other systemically important institutions (O-SIIs), as is required under the Capital Requirements Directive (EU Directive 2019/878 amending Directive 2013/36/EU) (CRD) as implemented in the Capital Requirements (Capital Buffers and Macroprudential measures) Regulations 2014.1 - 1.2 In developing its approach to the identification of O-SIIs, the PRA has taken into consideration the European Banking Authority (EBA) Guidelines on the 'criteria to determine the conditions of application of Article 131(3) of Directive 2013/36/EU (CRD) in relation to the assessment of other systemically important institutions (O-SIIs)', referred to in the following as 'the EBA Guidelines'.2 The approach outlined in this document is consistent with these Guidelines. - 1.3 The EBA Guidelines set out an O-SII identification process consisting of two stages.
 The first stage is a minimum mandatory framework, which consists of a prescribed set of criteria, indicators and weights that authorities should use to identify the institutions that must be designated as O-SIIs.
 The second stage offers authorities the discretion to overlay the mandatory part of the framework in order to better reflect the specificities of the national banking sector, and if appropriate, designate additional firms as O-SIIs.
 The PRA has chosen to exercise this discretion and use its potential impact framework (see section 4 and appendix 1) to align the definition of O-SIIs broadly with 'Category 1' firms, whose disorderly failure would have the highest impact on the UK financial system and economy.

-2 Which firms can be identified as O-SIIs?
+2 Which firms can be identified as O-Sils?

-2.1 In line with the CRD and EBA Guidelines, the framework outlined in this statement of policy is to be applied in relation to all credit institutions, investment firms, EEA parent institutions, EEA parent financial holding companies and EEA parent mixed financial holding companies within the domestic financial sector at their highest level of consolidation in the United Kingdom.

-2.2 The framework is not applied to: i) EEA and third-country branches of overseas firms, ii) investment firms not regulated by the PRA, and iii) firms holding less than 0.02% of the total assets of UK credit institutions and investment firms.
-The rationale for this is as follows:

-- (i) The CRD does not allow the designation of third country and EEA branches of overseas banks operating in the UK as O-SIIs.
+- 2.1 In line with the CRD and EBA Guidelines, the framework outlined in this statement of policy is to be applied in relation to all credit institutions, investment firms, and groups that are headed by UK parent institutions, UK parent financial holding companies, or UK parent mixed financial holding companies within the domestic financial sector at their highest level of consolidation in the United Kingdom.3 - 2.2 The framework is not applied to: i) EEA and third-country branches of overseas firms, ii) investment firms not regulated by the PRA, and iii) firms holding less than 0.02% of the total assets of UK credit institutions and investment firms.
+The rationale for this is as follows: - (i) The CRD does not allow the designation of third country and EEA branches of overseas banks operating in the UK as O-SIIs.
 Therefore these institutions are not considered for O-SII designation.
 In line with the EBA Guidelines, the PRA, however, includes the activity of UK branches of overseas banks in the denominators used for calculating indicator scores. - (ii) The framework is only applied to those investment firms designated for prudential supervision by the PRA.
-The Statement of Policy 'Designation of investment firms for prudential supervision by the PRA outlines the PRA's designation policy, which takes into account the criteria of size, substitutability, interconnectedness, and complexity; the same criteria set out in article 131(2) CRD and the EBA Guidelines.
-Therefore, if an investment firm has not been designated for supervision by the PRA, this means that the PRA has www.legislation.gov.uk/uksi/2014/894/contents/made www.eba.europa.eu/documents/10180/930752/EBA-GL-2014-10+%28Guidelines+on+O-SIIs+Assessment%29.pdf assessed that the investment firm is not systemically important.
-This assessment is sufficient to comply with the O-SII assessment methodology set out in the CRD and the EBA Guidelines.
+The Statement of Policy 'Designation of investment firms for prudential supervision by the PRA'4 outlines the PRA's designation policy, which takes into account the criteria of size, substitutability, interconnectedness, and complexity; the same criteria set out in Article 131(2)

+www.eba.europa.eu/documents/10180/930752/EBA-GL-2014-10+%28Guidelines+on+O-Slls+Assessment%29.pdf.